gencGrudaAlsterspree/laravel-gotowebinar/README.md

 ```

 ### Authorizing using the deprecated Direct Login method

+> Support for Direct Login will be phased out in the coming releases!

 If your account is still able to use the [Direct Login](https://goto-developer.logmeininc.com/how-use-direct-login) method (using `grand_type=password`, you can create an App with API access keys here: [GotoWebinar Developer portal](https://goto-developer.logmeininc.com).
 Look for the `My Apps` menu.